vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Get-NSXTComputeManagers.md

 ## Synopsis

-Returns the list of compute managers connected to a specified NSX Manager.
+Returns the list of all NSX Compute Managers connected to NSX.

 ## Syntax